deemkeen/termostream/README.md

    - Click "Start Video Stream" to begin streaming
    - Use "Switch Camera" to toggle between front/back cameras
    - Click "Stop Video Stream" to end the stream

+5. When using -web flag, open the provided view URL in your browser to watch the stream

 ## Environment Variables